 Oberst a.D.
 Wilhelm Freiherr von Reichlin-Meldegg

-Photo von Wilhelm Freiherr Reichlin von Meldegg
+Photo by Wilhelm Freiherr von Reichlin-Meldegg

-Wilhelm Freiherr Reichlin von Meldegg
+Wilhelm Freiherr von Reichlin-Meldegg

 Image: Andreas Frhr. von Reichlin-Meldegg, Privat